 If you have a mix of ages and genders, then keeping the teams as balanced as possible will make for a closer game that should stay enjoyable for both teams for longer.

 If you want to get the children involved and DIY your game preparation you can follow these steps to gather your charade ideas for kids.

 Put the two teams in two separate rooms and give them equal number of blank strips of paper.
-Each team will write phrases or words on the blank strips of paper that will serve as charades cards.
+Each team will write their ideas on blank strips of paper that will serve as charades cards.

 You can involve the parents to guide the kids and make sure what they are including is manageable for the age group of the players.

-You can suggest favorite movies, cartoon character, television shows, superheroes, songs.
-Anything goes, but it will help to set some general rules on what to write on the strips of paper.
+You can suggest favorite movies, cartoon characters, television shows, superheroes, songs.
+Anything goes, but it will help to set some general rules on what to write on the charades cards.

-Here’s some example of the rules that you may want to consider:
+Here’s some example of the rules that you may want to consider for playing charades:

 - Set the maximum number of words that’s allowable.
 It could be seven words or two or three, depending on the age of the children.